 I also edit my audio in Resolve.
 My audio editing process is basically:

 2. Fairly aggressive compression to give it that “professional” sound.
-I’ve done this way too aggressively in the past.
-Now, I’ll compress to what sounds good to me, and then roll it back 10-20%.
+The best way to do this is to compress to what sounds good, and then roll it back 10-20%.
+Less is more.

-3. Final mix - mic audio + any background music at around -6dB.
+3. Between the mic audio and any music, the final level for my videos usually sits around -6dB.
 Usually, I’ll use a limiter or boost the gain in the compressor to hit that level.

-I care a lot about audio.
-I actually think that good audio is significantly more important than good video.
-You can have a very mediocre looking screencast, but if the audio is good, the video can still be awesome.
+Good audio is significantly more important than good video.
+You can have a very mediocre looking screencast, but if it sounds good, the video can still be a hit.
 Bad audio, on the other hand, is a show stopper.
-More devs making video content should invest first in the mic and learn to mix audio somewhat decently - the camera can come much further down the line.
+Devs making video content should invest first in the mic, and get comfortable with mixing audio - the camera can come much further down the line.

-This gets me a great draft in Resolve.
-The last thing I’ll do is cut silence.
-This professionalizes the video.
+The last thing I do in my videos is cut silence.
 I use Recut for this.
 It’s awesome, and it doesn’t cost too much ($129).
 The amount of time it saves is immense.
 You can basically edit everything together in Resolve, without having to care too much about timing, and then rely on Recut to glue everything together.
+This also means that you can take any awkward pauses you need, if you’re trying to figure out what to say.
+No audio = Recut cuts it out.
+Easy.

 The only thing you should know is that Recut is, obviously, not great with music in videos.
-In that case, you’ll need to do the “flow cut” (removing silence, getting the feel right) before importing to Resolve.
+In that case, you’ll need to do a “flow draft” (removing silence, getting the feel right) before importing to Resolve.
 Either way is fine, but YMMV depending on your video style.

 Conclusion

-This process has changed a lot.
-I’ve used OBS, actual hardware muxers like the Blackmagic Atem Mini, and a variety of editing tools, cameras, and microphones.
+I’ve tried a lot of approaches to editing video.
+I’ve used OBS and recorded straight to my computer.
+I’ve used actual hardware muxers like the Blackmagic Atem Mini.
+I’ve had a ton of cameras, microphones, and editing tools.
 I’m really happy with the setup I have now, and I would put my content up against anyone in the industry for quality.
-I love the way my videos look and sound, and they aren’t too much trouble to put together, thanks to helpful software that does a lot of the work for me.
+I also love the way my videos look and sound.
+But most importantly, they aren’t too much trouble to put together, thanks to helpful software that does a lot of the work for me.

 I’ll be very curious to see how AI evolves this process.
 Much of what I do in editing and mixing is very friendly to automation.
-Tools like Descript will probably be the future of small-scale editing like my process.
-They aren’t quite there yet, but in a few years, I suspect I could just dump all of these files into an app and get a reasonable approximation of what I do manually, in just a few minutes.
-Exciting times!
+My process is not too complicated.
+I haven’t seen any tools that feel like they’re ready for production video, but in a few years, I suspect I could just dump all of these files into an app and get a reasonable approximation of what I do manually, in just a few minutes.
+That will be awesome.